High School Application

 1230 York Ave., Box 53

 New York, NY 10065

 Applications must be submitted no later than Tuesday, January 21, 2014; paper materials submitted must be postmarked by the deadline in order for the application to be considered.
-Final decisions will be made by the middle of May.
+Acceptance notices will go out as early as the middle of March, and no later than the middle of May.
 Applicants must provide a valid e-mail address, as this is how all information will be disseminated.

 Students should state a preference for working in particular areas of research (please see section 3 of the application).
 However, we cannot guarantee that specific preferences will be met.
 For a listing of research areas, we encourage you to visit the Research Areas section of the Rockefeller University Website: http://www.rockefeller.edu/research/areas.

 For help completing the application, please read our list of Frequently Asked Questions.

 Questions concerning the Summer Science Research Program should be directed to: